 The Company establishes exposure limits and underwriting criteria for obligors, sectors and countries, and for individual insurance transactions.
 Risk exposure limits for single obligors are based on the Company's capital resources and its assessment of potential frequency and severity of loss as well as other factors, such as historical and stressed collateral performance.
-Moreover, these limits are further constrained by both regulatory limits and rating agency requirements.
+Moreover, these limits may also be constrained by both regulatory limits or rating agency requirements.
 Sector limits are based on the Company's view of stress losses for the sector and on its assessment of correlation.
 Country limits are based on the size and stability of the relevant economy, and the Company's view of the political environment and legal system.
 All of the foregoing limits are established in relation to the Company's capital base.
+In certain cases, however, the Company's ultimate exposure may exceed its underwriting guidelines (caused by, for example, bond accretion exceeding the risk limitation, acquisitions, reassumptions or other strategic exceptions).
+See Item 1A.
+Risk Factors, Risks Related to Economic, Market and Political Conditions and Natural Phenomena captioned "The Company may be subjected to significant risks from large individual or correlated insurance exposures."

-Underwriting Procedures
+Underwriting Process

-Each insurance transaction underwritten by the Company involves persons with different skills and backgrounds across various departments within the Company.
-The Company's insurance underwriting teams include both underwriters and lawyers, who analyze the structure of a potential transaction and the credit and legal issues pertinent to the particular line of business or asset class, and accounting and finance personnel, who review the more complex transactions to determine the appropriate accounting treatment.
+The underwriting process for each insurance transaction involves underwriters, credit personnel and lawyers who analyze the structure of a potential transaction and the credit and legal issues pertinent to the particular line of business or asset class.
+Some transactions also involve accounting personnel who review the transactions to determine the appropriate accounting treatment.
+Formal credit reports for each proposed insurance transaction are assessed and approved by a credit committee composed of senior officers of the Company.